 - Provide proof of New Mexico residency in the form of a state-issued driver’s license or identification card.

 - Receive a registry identification card, for which there is no fee.

-The DOH requires state-licensed nonprofit producers to contract with at least one (1) independent testing laboratory to ensure that all safety and quality assurance requirements are met.
+The NMDOH requires state-licensed nonprofit producers to contract with at least one (1) independent testing laboratory to ensure that all safety and quality assurance requirements are met.

 Certified labs must test for the following:

 - Fungal mycotoxins